w3c/wai-bcase/acknowledgements.md

 ## Previous Versions

-<a href="@@">Developing a Web Accessibility Business Case for Your Organization</a> was first published in August 2005.
+<a href="{{ "/teach-advocate/business-case/" | relative_url }}">Developing a Web Accessibility Business Case for Your Organization</a> was first published in August 2005.
 Updates in 2009-2010 were related to the <a href="https://www.w3.org/WAI/WAI-AGE/">WAI-AGE</a> Project funded by the European Commission under the 6th Framework. <a href="@@">Contributions to the previous version are acknowledged in the archive.</a>